Strongpreneur#Business Growth Strategies

 Operating profit is gross profitless marketing general and administrative expenses.
 Operating product is the money left over after all of the expenses of operating your enterprise have been taken away from income.
 The amount of operating profit your enterprise earns is a good measure of how efficient it is.

-Income tax is charged by the government on the basis of the income your enterprise earns less authorized costs and expenses of doing business.
+Income tax is charged by the government based on the income your enterprise earns less authorized costs and expenses of doing business.
 Excise taxes are based on the quantity of certain specified products an enterprise manufactures and sells.

 You must find out what taxes your enterprise will have to pay in advance so that you can be sure to set aside enough money from profits to these taxes.